Phoenix-me/Ethics-check-AI/README.md

 ## 🙋 Author

-Built by a 1st-year Cybersecurity student as a portfolio project demonstrating web development and security awareness skills.
+Built by ADRITA BASU, a 1st-year Cybersecurity student as a portfolio project demonstrating web development and security awareness skills.